mmwaikar/functional-csharp/README.md

-# functional-csharp
+# Functional-C#

-Use FP constructs in C#.
+A collection of Notebooks in C# which demonstrate how to use FP constructs using the [language-ext](https://github.com/louthy/language-ext) library.